Exact critical exponents for vector operators in the 3d Ising model and conformal invariance: Abstract

 \section{Abstract}

 It is widely expected that the realization of scale invariance in the critical regime implies conformal invariance for a large class of systems.
 This is known to be true if there exist no integrated operator which transforms like a vector under rotations and which has scaling dimension $-1$.
 In this article we give exact expressions for the critical exponents of some of these vector operators.
 In particular, we show that one operator has scaling dimension exactly $3$ in any space dimension.
-This operator turns out be the leading operator at least in $d=2$ and $d=4$.
-Moreover, we prove that the operator previously considered in Monte-Carlo simulations has also scaling dimension exactly $3$ in any dimension.
+This operator turns out be the leading operator (i.e. the operator with the smallest scaling dimension) in $d=4$.
+The nonrenormalization of this scaling dimension results from the fact that the associated operator is redundant.
+We explain why, contrarily to the common wisdom, it is important to deal with such operators in the present context.